 We have prepared an infographic on Gel vs. Acrylic nails differences to make it easy to understand.

 There is nothing in this world without any negative sides.
 No matter what sort of nails you prefer, you will face some problems.
-Considering the amazing outcome of the designs you can ignore the possibility of minor harms.
+Considering the amazing outcome of the designs you can ignore the possibility of minor harm.